MeghanGuse/fewd-boilerplate/README.md

-# fewd-boilerplate
+#fewd-boilerplate
-HTML and CSS starter kit
+An HTML and CSS starter kit.

+- includes normalize.css
+- includes HTML and CSS